petermr/CEVOpen/induction_test/introduction.md

 -py4ami can be found at https://github.com/petermr/py4ami.
 - Read Documentation
 - Clone the Repo
 - Following are your tasks:
-*   How many current branches does it have?
+  - How many current branches does it have?
 When was the last merge?
-*   how many open issues are there?
+  - How many open issues are there?
-*   Can you run the unit tests?
+  - Can you run the unit tests?
 There are two methods (choose whichever works for you)
  -    Method 1.
 Use PyCharm (or other IDE):
       * Here you should right-click on the `test` directory and run the Unit tests
  -    Method 2.
 Use the commandline:
     * cd pyami
     * python3 -m test.test_wikidata
 - We have tested both of these and they worked.